 - Observational data which may be informative in determining location can be included in the HMM

 in the form of a likelihood.
 The HMMs used here included surface temperature and depth data recorded on the tags

-- Model output is the posterior probability of the fish being in each of the possible discrete space grid locations at each half-day time step.
+- The output of the HMM is the posterior probability of a fish being in each possible grid cell on the globe

 (excluding any cells that correspond to land masses) during each twilight event.

 - A "most probable track" is estimated by taking a weighted average of all the grid latitudes and longitudes using